-Lien Chao’s Salt in My Life Reading April 7, 2020 – Posted in: Guest Post – Tags: National Poetry Month, poetry, Salt in My Life
+Lien Chao’s Salt in My Life Reading April 7, 2020 – Posted in: Readings & Excerpts – Tags: Lien Chao, National Poetry Month, Poetry, Salt in My Life

 Lien Chao’s latest collection contains seven chapters of bilingual poetry created in the past decade, covering a wide terrain of subjects, art forms, and poetic styles, including a reflective travelogue, lyrics inspired by situations, concise vocal lyrics for symphony orchestra, and finally, a multimedia-poetic stage production.
 By challenging the genre of poetry and its terrain, this new collection continues to build a cultural bridge across the boundaries between two totally different languages.

 In the audio readings below, you will find two poems.
 First, “Walking with My Aged Father” in both English and Mandarin.
 She credits the background music to Melbourne 7 Melody Notes Orchestra, especially to Er-hu soloist, Mr. Zhu Chang Yue, who created sensitive, rhythmic, emotional tides in his performance of Taiwan folk music, Expecting the Spring Breeze.